ntucllab/CLImage_Dataset/README.md

 ## Reproduce Code

-The python version should be 3.8.10 or above.
+The Python version should be 3.8.10 or above.

 ```bash
 pip3 install -r requirement.txt